 - Old toothbrush

-- PTFE or plumber's thread seal tap
+- PTFE or plumber's thread seal tape

-Remove Shower Head
+Remove the Shower Head

 Use a soft cloth to cover the nut or ring connecting the shower head to the shower arm to prevent scratching the finish.
 With the cloth in place, use an appropriately-sized wrench or locking pliers to loosen the nut.